Find out more about drop-off points, parking, access and restaurants which cater for groups.

 St Albans is the perfect place for shopping, with a historic Charter Market every Wednesday and Saturday and many independent shops, including award-winning fashion and gift shops, as well as all of the high street stores.
 The market was granted a Royal Charter in 1553, and is still bustling today with 150 stalls selling a wide variety of goods.
 There’s also a street food section selling delicious dishes from all over the world!

 St Albans Museum + Gallery showcases the City’s history and culture with cutting edge art and historical exhibitions which change regularly and St Albans Film Festival celebrates film with dozens of events and outdoor cinema next to the Cathedral.

-St Albans is the home of the Campaign for Real Ale, with many historic hostelries, including Ye Olde Fighting Cocks – the oldest pub in Britain!
+St Albans is the home of the Campaign for Real Ale, with many historic hostelries, including Ye Olde Fighting Cocks – the oldest pub in England!
 The city has a host of independent cafés and restaurants with something to suit every taste.
 St Albans is gearing up to host its eleventh annual Food and Drink Festival, which will put great British hospitality heritage at the heart of the festival in this historic cathedral city.
 The St Albans Feastival takes place on the first Sunday of the festival, with dozens of food stalls and free live music and entertainment.

 The de Havilland Aircraft Museum is the oldest aviation museum in the UK dedicated to the preservation and display of de Havilland Aircraft, and St Albans South Signal Box is the only preserved Midland line box adjacent to a mainline railway, just a couple of hundred meters from St Albans City station.